 Prism Central is used to configure and manage the Xi Leap disaster recovery solution.

-Xi Leap is currently available in US West (Bay Area, California), US East (Ashburn, Virginia), the U.K (London), and Italy.
-Xi Leap will be available on March 17, 2020 in Germany and March 25, 2020 in Japan.
+Xi Leap is currently available in US West (Bay Area, California), US East (Ashburn, Virginia), the U.K (London), Italy, Germany, and Japan.

 No, you can replicate a virtual machine to only one Xi region.

 Leap’s geo-footprint is most appropriate for customers in North America, UK, Europe, and Japan.
 Customers have to closely evaluate potential latency issues and SLA implications.